 Orchids are slow growers, and as such they don’t require much fertilizer.
 You can buy specialized orchid food, but any water soluble, multipurpose houseplant fertilizer is fine.
 I fertilize once a month at half strength.
 After the plants have bloomed, I give them a rest for several months before resuming feeding.

 Because they grow so slowly, moth orchids won’t need repotting very often.
-However, the bark eventually disintegrates, and needs replacing.
+However, the bark eventually disintegrates and needs replacing.
 Pull the plants from the pot and gently remove the old bark.
 Then replace the plant in its pot and add new bark, nudging it into place among the roots.
 I soak the bark before I add it, but you could do it afterward as well.
-Plants don’t mind being root bound, and it’s perfectly fine for the roots to escape their pot and grow up into the air.
+These orchids don’t mind being root bound, and it’s perfectly fine for the roots to escape their pot and grow up into the air.
 Just make sure they get wet when you water.

 One of the amazing traits of Phalaenopsis orchids is how long they bloom.
 I’ve had flowers last for up to six months!
 When they finally die and fall off, you can cut the spike back, or leave it in place.
 A new flowering spike often grows out of the old one, reducing the time the plant is out of bloom.
 If the spike turns brown and crunchy, go ahead and cut it off.
 The plant will form a new one.
 Just wait and see!